Protecting our Globally Rare Grey Seals

 To engage with the public, advance the education and awareness through all ages, from the very young to the much younger at heart.
 We are so fortunate to see these amazing creatures but we need to know how to manage the perception.
 These are amazing and inquisitive creatures, however they are wild and as such need to be left to live their wild lives without our intervention or disturbance.

 Engaging with the public, from out and about conversations, to organised talks, stands, Schools, Colleges, University students, shows, festivals, fetes, clubs, town hall events, local on site events with other agencies, cafe and club talks, one to one volunteers, online engagement, all talks tailored to suit all ages.

 What we do

 We also have Duke of Edinburgh Students along with other keen and interested volunteers taking part in surveys, blogs, vlogs and website work.

 Be a part of our team.

-From volunteers helping with surveys, to people helping process seal photos for identification purposes, spreading our message through handing out leaflets, being great at art or being a whizz on the computer, or social media - if you can help, please get in touch!
+From helping with surveys, to assisting with seal identification, spreading our message through handing out leaflets, being great at art or being a whizz on the computer, or social media - if you can help, please get in touch!

 Come and survey seals with us, join us for a walk & talk.
 Be prepared for all weathers, we watch seals at all times of day from hours you possibly didn't know existed!
 But they are the best hours of the day!... we also do normal hours!